Benvenuto – Welcome!

-One of the first activities of the Spokane-Cagli Sister City Committee was to start a student exchange, that brought 10 high school kids and a chaperone from Cagli to Spokane, in July of 2016.
+One of the first activities of the Spokane-Cagli Sister City Committee was to start a student exchange, to bring 10 high school kids and a chaperone from Cagli to Spokane, in July of 2016.
 Working with a local Spokane subcommittee of volunteers an itinerary was put together and homestay families were identified to help in this opportunity for citizen to citizen diplomacy.

-In August 2017, John led a group of 21 Spokane folks on a trip to Italy (Florence, Cagli, Assisi, the region of Le Marche, and Rome.)
+In August 2017, John led a group of 21 Spokane citizens including Mayor Condon on a trip to Italy (Florence, Cagli, Assisi, the region of Le Marche, and Rome.)
 The visit included a formal Sister City signing as well as a major celebration of Palio dell‘Oca.
-During this time and idea was created of making the student visitors a real exchange by sending Spokane kids to Cagli for 17 days and finding a funding source to make this possible.
+During this time a plan was created of making the student visitors a real exchange by sending Spokane kids to Cagli for 17 days and finding a funding source to make this possible.

 The City of Cagli

 Hidden from tourists among the Apennine Mountains and the Adriatic Seaside, in the Marche region of central Italy, Cagli offers a unique opportunity to explore authentic Italian life.
 Cagli has a rich history dating back well over 2,000 years.
 It became part of the Roman Empire in 295 BC and quickly grew in prominence as a vital stop on the ancient Via Flaminia, one of Rome’s earliest and most important roads.
 After the fall of the Roman Empire, Cagli’s strategic location made it a popular staging ground for battles.
 In 1287, the city was destroyed by fire in a battle among noble Italian families but was rebuilt two years later under orders from Pope Nicholas IV.
 Various noble families held Cagli until the Papal States incorporated it in the 17th century, and it became part of unified Italy in 1860.